 History lovers will also enjoy visiting Kitty Hawk, where the Wright brothers took their historic flight, and historic Fort Raleigh, which preserves the colonial and Native American history of these islands.

-Find Respite on Delaware’s and New York’s Islands
+Delaware’s and New York’s Islands

 For centuries, people living in urban areas have longed for a peaceful place to escape their busy city lives.